 Malcolm X - Interview At Berkeley (1963)

 Malcolm X, being interviewed by Professor John Leggett and Herman Blake (graduate student) (Dept. of Sociology) at the University of California, Berkeley in October 1963, discusses being a Black Muslim, the conditions of Blacks in this country, their relation with white people, and states the case for Black separatism.
-Originally recorded October 11, 1963, Presented for Historical reference. ##### Reelblack's mission is to educate, elevate, entertain, enlighten, and empower through Black film.
-If there is content shared on this platform that you feel infringes on your intellectual property, please email me at Reelblack@mail.com and firstname.lastname@example.org with details and it will be promptly removed.
+Originally recorded October 11, 1963, Presented for Historical reference. - YouTube has DEMONETIZED our channel for posting reused content Allow us to keep the content intact and available on this platform by making a donation.
+Any HELP is GREATLY appreciated.
+Please support this channel by donating or purchasing merchandise Cash App $Reelblack PayPal.me/reelblack https://www.patreon.com/reelblack get Reelblack merch at https://shop.reelblack.com Make sure to follow us on Instagram and Twitter @Reelblack ##### Reelblack's mission is to educate, elevate, entertain, enlighten, and empower through Black film.
+If there is content shared on this platform that you feel infringes on your intellectual property, please email me at Reelblack@mail.com and email@example.com with details and it will be promptly removed.

 MALCOLM X – APPEARS ON A TV GAMESHOW